OrinOBrian/Orin_36200/README.md

 # Orin_36200
-Purdue 36200 Lab Work
+Purdue 36200 Lab 1
-Welcome This is for projects throughout my course please excuse bad code first change
+To compile use gcc -o Mat Matrix.c
+Then simply run ./Mat